functional-architecture/functional-architecture.github.io/principles/late_decision_making.md

 2. Does `E` support agreggate queries?
-3. Does the amount of data allow us to simply call `getAll` on `E` and transfer the entire response to the client `C`, such that `C` could implement the neccessary filtering by category and aggregation etc?
+3. Does the amount of data allow us to simply call `getAll` on `E` and transfer the entire response to the client `C`, such that `C` could implement the necessary filtering by category and aggregation etc?
 3. Is it ok to `getAll` from `E` and then implement some filtering and aggregation logic in `S` in order to lighten the load on `C`?
 4. Can we leverage the rumored push/streaming interface of `E`?